 General Manager, Property and Capital Works, HammondCare, Michael Cooney said this was a significant project that would fill a major service provision need in the Darlinghurst area: “Homelessness remains a significant issue in this area and the facility will provide a much needed home and care for older people who are in dire need.”

-Taylor would like to thank the local community and stakeholders for their support and we look forward to delivering this significant project due for completion in December 2018.
+Taylor would like to thank the local community and stakeholders for their support and we look forward to delivering this significant project.